Dhanekhali Assembly constituency

-Dhanekhali is an assembly constituency in Hooghly district in the Indian state of Bengal.
+Dhanekhali Assembly constituency is an assembly constituency in Hooghly district in the Indian state of Bengal.
 It is reserved for scheduled castes.

 Overview

-As per orders of the Delimitation Commission, No. 197 Dhaniakhali Assembly constituency (SC) is composed of the following: Belmuri, Bhastara, Dashghara I, Dashghara II, Dhaniakhali I, Dhaniakhali II, Gurap, Gurbari I, Gurbari II, Khajurdaha Milki, Mandra, Somaspur I and Somaspur II gram panchayats of Dhaniakhali community development block, and Babnan, Dadpur, Makalpur and Satithan gram panchayats of Polba-Dadpur community development block.
+As per orders of the Delimitation Commission, No. 197 Dhanekhali Assembly constituency (SC) is composed of the following: Belmuri, Bhastara, Dashghara I, Dashghara II, Dhaniakhali I, Dhaniakhali II, Gurap, Gurbari I, Gurbari II, Khajurdaha Milki, Mandra, Somaspur I and Somaspur II gram panchayats of Dhaniakhali community development block, and Babnan, Dadpur, Makalpur and Satithan gram panchayats of Polba Dadpur community development block.

-Dhanekhali Assembly constituency (SC) is part of No. 28 Hooghly (Lok Sabha constituency).
+Dhanekhali Assembly constituency (SC) is part of No. 28 Hooghly Lok Sabha constituency.